SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Transit: Take the #2 Bus to Geary Blvd and Divisadero and then transfer to the 24.
 Get off the bus at Divisadero and Jackson Streets and then walk four blocks to these steps.

-The newest set of mosaic stairs in SF is the Lincoln Park Steps.
-They are on California Street where it dead ends into the Lincoln Park Golf Course.
+The newest set of mosaic stairs in San Francisco is the Lincoln Park Steps.
+They are on California Street, which dead-ends into the Lincoln Park Golf Course.

-It's a smaller staircase, but offers a colorful pattern of bright yellows, greens, and oranges.
+It's a smaller staircase but offers a colorful pattern of bright yellows, greens, blues, and oranges.

 District: Outer Richmond